briang123/screen-capture-extension/README.md

 6. Push to the branch: `git push origin feature/amazing-feature`
 7. Open a Pull Request

+## NPM Scripts & Workflow

+For a complete list of available npm scripts, their purpose, and recommended workflows, see [SCRIPTS.md](./SCRIPTS.md).

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.